cdclaxton/learning/JavaScript/cypress-cucumber/readme.md

 # Cypress and Cucumber tests

-The code in this repo explores how to use the Cypress test framework with Cucumber tests.
+The code in this repo explores how to use the Cypress test framework with Cucumber tests and generate Allure reports.

 The commands used during the construction of the code base are as follows.